-During the year ended 30 June 2022, the Group purchased certain property, plant and equipment and motor vehicles with a total capital value of approximately SGD832,000 (2021: approximately SGD684,000) under hire-purchase financing arrangements.
-Of these amounts, approximately SGD342,000 (2021: approximately SGD504,000) was paid as down payments, approximately SGD370,000 was offset with the net receivables arising from the return of the defective motor vehicle and the remaining balances of approximately SGD120,000 (2021: approximately SGD180,000) was financed by entering into finance lease arrangements during the year ended 30 June 2022.
-In the previous financial year, a motor vehicle acquired was returned to the vendor as it was defective.
-Arising from the return, the net amount paid amounting to SGD370,000 was reclassified to receivables.
-The corresponding hire-purchase financing was also terminated as disclosed in Note 28(b).
+During the year ended 30 June 2023, there was no purchase of property, plant and equipment under hire-purchase financing arrangement.
+In previous financial year, the Group purchased certain property, plant and equipment and motor vehicles with a total capital value of approximately SGD832,000 under hire-purchase financing arrangements.
+Of these amounts, approximately SGD342,000 was paid as down payments, approximately SGD370,000 was offset with the net receivables arising from the return of the defective motor vehicle and the remaining balances of approximately SGD120,000 was financed by entering into finance lease arrangements.

-(b) Changes in liabilities arising from financing activities during the years ended 30 June 2022 and 2021 are as follows:
+(b) Changes in liabilities arising from financing activities during the years ended 30 June 2023 and 2022 are as follows: